10 Things that Make Newcastle and Hunter Valley a Great Place to Live, According to Dr. Beldholm

 Amazing cafes and restaurants

-From McGourtey’s Cafe Deli to Natural Tucker, there are so many amazing restaurants and breakfast places in Newcastle–especially on Darby Street.
+From McGourtey’s Cafe Deli to Natural Tucker, there are so many amazing restaurants and breakfast places in Newcastle–.
 The food here is so good, it’s really hard to lose weight if you’re trying to diet.
 The area is really a great place to have a lazy morning.

 The beaches are absolutely gorgeous